wewade/prep-js-objects/README.md

 ![loaded-car](https://s3.amazonaws.com/uploads.hipchat.com/54891/1222770/yTlG8e60WXeKgLb/upload.png)

 ## Display passengers
-Delcare a function and set one parameter which will be a **car**.
+Delcare a function named displayPassengers and set one parameter which will be a **car**.
 This function should print out each passenger's name and age one line at a time.

 example output:
 ```